rclone/rclone/docs/content/http.md

 #### --http-no-head

+Don't use HEAD requests.

-Don't use HEAD requests to find file sizes in dir listing.
+HEAD requests are mainly used to find file sizes in dir listing.
 If your site is being very slow to load then you can try this option.
 Normally rclone does a HEAD request for each potential file in a directory listing to: